+44 (0) 7490 373980 447490373980 Book a 121 Donate!

 The discovery of chlorophyll and its role in photosynthesis has advanced our understanding of plant biology.
 It has also had a significant impact on agriculture and food production.
 By understanding how plants use light energy to produce food, scientists have developed more efficient farming techniques and improved crop yields.

-The discovery of chlorophyll in the 20th century has been a major scientific breakthrough.
 It has revolutionised our understanding of photosynthesis and the role of plants in sustaining life on Earth.
 Its unique chemical structure and capacity to capture light energy make it an essential component of plant biology.

 STEFFI LEWIS